 The gauge may show that the speaker has full, or nearly full charge.
 But yet, it goes dead within minutes of reading the indicator.
 This is a common symptom when useable battery life is fading.

 Exercise the battery !
 That is, charge it all the way, and discharge it all the way.
-The power management system in this speaker appears robust and well protects the battery from over charging or completely draining, as both of these extremes are very hard on lithium ion batteries in the JBL Charge 5.
+The power management system in this speaker seems robust.
+It well protects the battery from over charging or complete draining.

-However, we suggest that you do not leave the speaker connected to the charger once the battery gauge shows that it is fully charged.
-Also, when the battery does run out of power, do not leave it in this deadened state for very long.
-We recommend that you recharge your speaker as soon as possible, as these batteries hate being dead.
-A dead battery for too long often results in a ruined battery.
+However, we suggest that you do not leave the speaker on the charger once full.
+Also, when the battery does run low, do not leave it in this deadened state for long.
+Instead, recharge your speaker as soon as possible, as these batteries hate being dead.
+A long-dead battery often results in a ruined battery.

 Conclusion